uconn

 InfoEd Updates

 The IRB Office is pleased to announce that the long-awaited updates to the IRB module of InfoEd were implemented on December 16th.
-The updated system will help streamline IRB submission and review processes, making it easier to keep track of your protocols and communications with the IRB staff, and streamline the review process.
+The updated system streamlines IRB submission and review processes, and makes it easier to keep track of your protocols.

 IS TRAINING AVAILABLE?